Adiiiipawar/Codsoft/README.md

 ## About This Repository

-This repository contains all 5 Machine Learning tasks completed as part of the **CodSoft ML Internship Program (Batch C6)**.
+This repository contains all 5 Machine Learning tasks completed as part of the **CodSoft ML Internship Program **.

 Each task includes:
 - ✅ Clean, well-commented Jupyter Notebook